-In the United States, with any other serious condition, there is a national standard of care for your particular diagnosis.
+In the United States, there is usually a national standard of care for a particular diagnosis.
 A documented clinical guideline for your physician to follow.
 No matter where you live geographically, your physician should have access to a standard treatment protocol.
 Physician education and a worldwide Standard of Care policy are two topics we as advocates need to push.
 Medical students may briefly learn about superficial siderosis during their training, but it presents so rarely (if ever) diagnosis is often considered inconsequential or untreatable.